musikalkemist/prophet/README.md

 *prophet* is a command-line application that allows you to have a conversation with ChatGPT - the newly released GPT-3 model from OpenAI - with your voice.

+## Video
+This *prophet* application was presented in a video on The Sound of AI YouTube channel.
+You can watch it here:

 ## Installation
 To install *prophet*, you can use the following command: